World Chess Championship: Gukesh (2024–present)

 Gukesh Dommaraju became the World Champion in 2024 after defeating Ding Liren.

 2024 saw a return to the pre-COVID timetable, with the Candidates tournament played in early 2024, and the championship match in late 2024, from 25 November to 12 December in Singapore.
-Gukesh Dommaraju was the surpise winner of the Candidates, then defeated Ding Liren in the championship match, by 7½ to 6½.
+Gukesh Dommaraju was the surprise winner of the Candidates, then defeated Ding Liren in the championship match, by 7½ to 6½.
 At 18 years old, Gukesh became the youngest undisputed World Chess Champion.

+Gukesh is currently set to defend his title in the 2026 World Chess Championship, where he will face Javokhir Sindarov in Geneva, Switzerland.

 Format

 Until 1948, world championship contests were arranged privately between the players.
 As a result, the players also had to arrange the funding, in the form of stakes provided by enthusiasts who wished to bet on one of the players.
 In the early 20th century this was sometimes an obstacle that prevented or delayed challenges for the title.
 Between 1888 and 1948 various difficulties that arose in match negotiations led players to try to define agreed rules for matches, including the frequency of matches, how much or how little say the champion had in the conditions for a title match and what the stakes and division of the purse should be.
 However these attempts were unsuccessful in practice, as the same issues continued to delay or prevent challenges.
-There was an attempt by an external organization to manage the world championship from 1887 to 1889, but this experiment was not repeated until 1948.
+There was an attempt by an external organisation to manage the world championship from 1887 to 1889, but this experiment was not repeated until 1948.

 After the death of world champion Alexander Alekhine in 1946, the World Chess Championship 1948 was a one-off tournament to decide a new world champion.

 Since 1948, the world championship has mainly operated on a two or three-year cycle, with four stages: